iamsiter/Code-Minimizer/README.md

-# Code-Minimizer
+# CodeMinimizer
-A source code minimizer in Java
+Implementation of a code minimizer(minifier) in Java